alexander-ray/4604-congressional-statements/README.md

 plotting.py has the plotting code for charts seen on the ppt.

-Obviously lots of stackoverflow and scikit-learn documentation was used, but all functions based on stackoverflow responses or scikit-learn examples have a link to the relevant code above the function.
+Obviously lots of stackoverflow and scikit-learn documentation was used for debugging and syntax questions, but all functions based on stackoverflow responses or scikit-learn examples have a link to the relevant code above the function.
+Most learning and plotting code is from class homework assignments.
+The basic BS4 scraper structure is from a previous project at https://github.com/alexander-ray/stump_speech_analysis/blob/master/speech_scraper.py